mulesoft/data-weave-tutorial/src/main/docs/7 - Working with Arrays/description.md

 This tutorial will cover the most common DataWeave functions you will need to work with Arrays.

 We will start with a brief review of `filter`, used to remove items from an Array based on some criteria.
-Since this function was covered in the last tutorial, we’ll take this opportunity to learn about type signature for functions.
+Since this function was covered in the last tutorial, we’ll take this opportunity to learn about type signatures for functions.

 We’ll then discuss `map`, which is used to transform every item in an Array into something else.